 Introduction to the fundamentals of auditing computer-based information systems.
 Emphasis for this course is on the concepts and techniques used in automated information systems audits.
 Exposure to risk assessment, business impact analysis, and disaster recovery analysis is provided as these topics relate to the varying requirements of business entities and of the business community.

+4310 Forensic Accounting (3-3-0)

+Prerequisite: ACC 3300.

+Introduction to the practice of forensic accounting and its relationship to information technology auditing.
+Emphasizes fraud examination as applied to accounting information systems as well as legal resolution to fraudulent acts.
 4321 Financial Reporting Theory (3-3-0) Prerequisite: A grade of C or better in ACC 3302.
 Theoretical structures and rationale underlying financial reporting standards.
 Critical evaluation of Financial Accounting Standards.
 4322 Estate, Gifts and Trust Taxation (3-3-0) Prerequisite: ACC 4301.